-- The right to inspect and review the student's educational records within 45 days of the day the college receives a request for access. - The right to request the amendment of the student's educational records that the student believes are inaccurate or misleading. - The right to consent to disclosures of personally identifiable information contained in the student's educational records, except to the extent that FERPA authorizes disclosure without consent.
+The right to inspect and review the student's educational records within 45 days of the day the college receives a request for access.

+- The right to request the amendment of the student's educational records that the student believes are inaccurate or misleading. - The right to consent to disclosures of personally identifiable information contained in the student's educational records, except to the extent that FERPA authorizes disclosure without consent.
 NWIC's policy is to release only directory information including name, address, phone number, dates of enrollment, field of study, and degrees/certificates earned, honors, participation in officially recognized college activities and sports (including photographs), height and weight of members of athletic teams.
 If the college does not receive prior written notice from the student, directory information may be released at any time.
 A student who does not want his or her directory information released may request in writing, non-disclosure of directory information.
-All other information may be released only upon written consent form the student.
+All other information may be released only upon written consent form the student. - The right to file a complaint with the US Department of Education concerning alleged failures by Northwest Indian College to comply with the requirements of FERPA. - The right to file a complaint with the College's Accreditor. - The right to review documents specific to the accreditation and Tribal charter approval.